Vince155/echosec-coding-exercise/README.md

 Beacon sheds light on the dark web by combining indexes of TOR sites, paste-bin dumps, public discord and telegram chat logs into an advanced search interface for cybersecurity professionals.

+We value a curious attitude towards discovering and delivering new open source data to our end customers.
+The purpose of the exercise is to create a common framework that utilizes many of the same patterns we use in our production applications to discuss during your technical interview.
+We encourage you to take this project in a direction that compels you.
+Expand and share your work on this however you like.

 ## Task

 Using the [API of Ice and Fire](https://anapioficeandfire.com/Documentation), create a Vue.js application that allows users to search for A Song of Ice and Fire characters and display them within the application.